 Wood Edge Banding

 Once applied with regular iron, the wood edging banding should be pressed down by rubbing it with a bunched-up rag to ensure the banding is smooth and snug up against the edge of the solid wood front panel.
-If high points apply edge banding are encountered, they can be repaired by going back over them with the iron.
+If high points of edge banding are encountered, they can be repaired by going back over them with the iron.

 The now loose strip of face veneer can be cut the rest of the way through with a hobby or utility knife.
-This wood veneer edge banding strip can then be used with pre-applied glue to exposed sides of the panel in the above method for any wood veneer edge banding that doesn’t already have glue applied.
+This wood veneer edge banding strip can then be used with pre-applied glue to exposed sides of the panel using the above method for any wood veneer edge banding that doesn’t already have glue applied.

 Wood Strips for Edging